 Exploring Bukhara’s Jewish history and heritage was not part of my original itinerary, but when I mentioned my interest to Shakhnoza, my guide in Bukhara, she told me about two places that I could visit — the Synagogue and the Jewish cemetery.

 A sweet old gentleman, who I assumed was the caretaker, took me around the Synagogue.
 We couldn’t speak each other’s languages, but I think we managed to communicate just fine.
 The synagogue door opens into a cool ‘pink-washed’ courtyard with rooms leading off from it.
 On one side is a prayer-cum-meeting room and on the other side is the room where Sabbath services are held.
 The walls are covered with Hebrew inscriptions and photographs (of Bukharan Jews, I presume).
-The Synagogue is supposed to have a 500-year-old Torah, but with silk curtains drawn over it, I couldn’t imagine what it would look like.
+The Synagogue is supposed to have a 500-year-old Torah, but with silk curtains drawn over it, I could only imagine what it would look like.

 The Jewish Cemetery was not too far from the Synagogue, and when I first saw the entrance to the cemetery, I thought it was an Islāmic monument similar to the mausoleums I had been seeing all over Bukhara — a mud brick structure with a blue tiled dome.
 The finer details registered only later — the flatter dome, the Star of David on top of the dome (instead of the crescent), the Star of David carved on the wooden door and in the stone screen.
 No, this was no Islāmic monument, but one belonging to the Jewish community.

-This meant that I missed out on visiting the older (and perhaps more exciting) part of the Cemetery.
+This meant that I missed out on visiting the older (and perhaps the more exciting) part of the Cemetery.
 Still I did come across some interesting graves, two of which I have shared below and were completely contrasting in style and execution.

 Bukhara turned out to be a city of surprises at every step — from its seductive charm to its grand monuments to the history of its Jewish community, a community that has contributed to the growth of the city over the centuries.